kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+## Day 46: July 25, 2020

+**Today's Progress**: I finished section 4 and started section 5.
+Learning about middlewares and how to create them and how to use them.

+**Thoughts**: I'm finally learning more and using more of the backend and using Node has been very cool.
+There are so much to learn and I want to master them all.
+I'm making good process with a course I bought I few weeks ago.
+Hopefully I finish it soon.
+If I want to work on the backend It's essential I learn how to work with Docker and all that good stuff so I will eventually get to them.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/34ad8e27c5ae1e29f6160ed97ab49f12045f12f4)

+---

 ## Day 45: July 24, 2020

 **Today's Progress**: I continued section 4 on my Node.js course.
 I worked on a mini express project implementing the some routes and handling data in Node.